 IL GRANDE QUADRO

 Another great picture of Bruno Colla, which represent a particular event in Maser: the exhibition cherry market is held in the month of May.
 The starting point is a photo, which becomes a simbolic start for this great painting, created with the intention to remember this event in time.
-Bruno Glue often uses photographs to capture some event or some scene that mostly strikes, and then work on the canvas in his studio.
+Bruno Colla often uses photographs to capture some event or some scene that mostly strikes, and then work on the canvas in his studio.

 (p128) CORTINA: the PRINCIPAL SQUARE: